survoai/humalect-docs/blog/2023-03-24-discord_bot/index.md

 That wraps up for this tutorial.

-Feel free to [Reaach out to us](https://humalect.com/docs/Contact-us/reach-out-to-us) in case you need help.
+Feel free to [Reach out to us](https://humalect.com/docs/Contact-us/reach-out-to-us) in case you need help.